 Here are a few hints:

-- I already talked about our hint for the yeast.
-Try that yeast.
+I already talked about our hint for the yeast.
+Try Red Star Platinum yeast.
 Trust me.

-- We use all purpose flour because we like soft rolls.
-If you’d like a chewier dinner roll, you can use bread flour.
+We use all purpose flour because we like soft rolls.
+If you’d like a chewy dinner roll, you can use bread flour.

-- Also make sure your sourdough starter is at room temperature.
+Also make sure your sourdough starter is at room temperature.
 It does not have to be active.

 How do you keep bread rolls warm?

-How do you reheat dinner rolls without drying them out?
+How do you reheat sourdough rolls without drying them out?